 What job do you apply for?

 First, the job.
-As a developer, you might take various positions (full-stack, devops, web, industrial applications, mobile, automation engineer, analyst…).
-Salaries may vary from a front/back development position to a full-stack job, or from an app to a website development offer.
-If you take a chance on various types of jobs, you should collect data on the different positions.
+As a developer, you might take various positions (full-stack, DevOps, web, industrial applications, mobile, automation engineer, analyst…).
+Salaries may vary between a front, back or full-stack position, or between a job to develop web applications and one to develop middleware for industrial machines.
+If you take a chance on various kinds of jobs, you should collect data on the different positions.

 What are the characteristics of the company?